David Gatten

-Gatten is currently a Professor of Cinema Studies & Moving Image Arts in the Department of Cinema Studies & Moving Images Arts at the University of Colorado in Boulder, and a regular Visiting Artist to the MFA in Experimental & Documentary Arts program at Duke University in Durham, North Carolina.
+His work has also been part of retrospectives at the 2015 edition of the PLASTIK Festival in Dublin, as well as at the National Museum of Modern and Contemporary Art in Seoul, South Korea, back in 2017.

 Biography

 Gatten was born on February 11, 1971, in Ann Arbor, Michigan, to Robert and Florence Gatten.
 He lived in Michigan and Ohio until 1978, when the family moved to Greensboro, North Carolina.
 Gatten's interest in the moving image originated in the mid-1980s, while in junior high school, when he began writing video game software with the TRS-80 operating system.

 He graduated from the University of North Carolina at Greensboro with a BA in Media Studies and Art History.
 Gatten received his MFA from the School of the Art Institute of Chicago in 1998, where he studied with Tatsu Aoki, Daniel Eisenberg and Shellie Fleming.
 He is married to the filmmaker and writer Erin Espelie.
 They live together in the historic mining camp of Salina, Colorado, in Four Mile Canyon, Boulder County, with their daughter, Darwin Salina Gatten-Espelie.